 |Autumn Equinox 381YE||Fioré dei Liberi|

-This title is currently held by Alain Davos D'Sarvos; it will be reelected at Summer Solstice 384YE.
+This title is currently held by Alain Davos D'Sarvos; it will be reelected at the next summit.
 The table to the right shows the citizens who have been elected to hold this title in the years since Empress Britta died.